Employment Law for Contractors

 U.S. Department of Labor and other government agencies.

-Here is a reminder of five critical steps to
+Here is a reminder of four critical steps to

 be followed when hiring a new employee: